 Advising is mandatory for all majors each semester.
 Please call 301-405-6877 for an appointment.

-As part of the major, students are required to complete an internship in WMST380.
+As part of the major, students are required to complete an internship.
 Located near Washington, DC., students seek internship opportunities in local, state and federal governments, non-profit organizations, policy and research institutions as well as agencies committed to social change.
 Student internship sites have included: League of Women Voters of Maryland, National Organization for Women, Washington Jewish Women's Project, Institute for Women's Policy Research, Asian Pacific Islander Domestic Violence Resource Project, State of Maryland Lt.
 Governor's Office, D.C.
-Rape Crisis Center and the National Women's Studies Association.
+Rape Crisis Center and the District Alliance for Safe Housing.

 The Honors Program is designed to give students the opportunity to pursue rigorous interdisciplinary research and writing under the close supervision and mentorship of a Women's Studies faculty member.
 Students can be expected to gain a deeper understanding of the field and the critical thinking and writing skills to excel in graduate or professional school or in management level positions in the professional workforce.

 Iota, Iota, Iota (Triota) is the Women's Studies Honor Society.
 This organization strives to maintain feminist values of egalitarianism, inclusiveness, and the celebration of the diversity of women's experiences that are central to Women's Studies.
 Triota works to promote student research and activism in socio-political issues that affect all minority groups and aims to recognize and promote the academic achievements of Women's Studies students.

 Scholarships and Financial Assistance

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu.